JuliaEarth/GeoStatsBase.jl/README.md

 [GeoStats.jl](https://github.com/juliohm/GeoStats.jl) framework.
-It is not intended to be used as a standalone package, and only exists to make it possible for researchers to write their own solvers independently of the main project.
+It is not intended to be used as a standalone package, and only exists to make it possible for researchers to write their own solvers independently of the main project development cycle.

 A quick overview of the problems defined in the package is provided, as well as short instructions on how to write solvers.